-Ancestry Library Edition (In library use only) – This family history database offers full-text information on genealogy resources.
+Ancestry Library Edition (Now available online during COVID-19) – This family history database offers full-text information on genealogy resources.

 Creativebug — For our crafty patrons!
 Enjoy unlimited access to over 1,000 online art and craft classes.
 Watch classes anytime, anywhere.
 Since the classes never expire, you can start and stop projects at your own pace.
 No pressure, just possibilities!
 Great for many ages.

 Mango Languages —Learn a new language with native-speaker audio and proven methodologies, Mango’s adaptive learning process evolves to your progress and unique learning behaviors, preparing you to start the conversation with confidence.

 Mel.org Databases– Provides access to a wide variety of informational databases such as Britannica School, Learning Express Library, Newspaper Source Plus, Novelist Plus, Opposing Viewpoints in Context, and World Book Kids.

 Overdrive – Borrow and read free eBooks and eAudiobooks.
 Whether you are looking for new and popular or classics, Overdrive has a great selection of books to choose from.